 The Leadership Team of OMF International (UK) recognises the importance of its ministry with children and young people and adults in need of protection and its responsibility to protect everyone entrusted to our care.

-The following statement was agreed by the Leadership Team on: 20 January 2015
+The following statement was reviewed and agreed by the Leadership Team on: 14 June 2019

 This organisation is committed to the safeguarding of children and adults at risk and ensuring their well-being.

-- We recognise that we all have a responsibility to help prevent the physical, sexual, emotional, psychological and discriminatory abuse and neglect of children and young people (those under 18 years of age) and to report any such abuse that we discover or suspect.
+- We recognise that we all have a responsibility to take reasonable steps to prevent physical, sexual, emotional, psychological and discriminatory abuse and neglect of children and young people (those under 18 years of age) and to report any such abuse that we discover or suspect.

-- We will provide a happy and safe environment where they are valued We want to make sure that children we have contact with know this and are empowered to tell us if they are suffering harm.
+- We will take all reasonable steps to provide a happy and safe environment where they are valued.
+We want to make sure that children we have contact with know this and are empowered to tell us if they are suffering harm.

 - All children and young people have the right to be treated with respect, to be listened to and to be protected from all forms of abuse.

-- We recognise that we all have a responsibility to help prevent the physical, sexual, emotional, psychological and discriminatory abuse and neglect of adults at risk and to report any such abuse that we discover or suspect.
+- We recognise that we all have a responsibility to take reasonable steps to prevent the physical, sexual, emotional, psychological and discriminatory abuse and neglect of adults at risk and to report any such abuse that we discover or suspect.